Emerging translators

 • University of Zürich, Italian studies

-The mentorships are open for students from each of the above faculties.
-The application process takes place directly via the universities.
+The semester mentorships are announced by each of the above faculties and are open to enrolled students.
+The application process takes place directly via the universities with our close cooperation.
 If you are interested, please contact the individuals and offices listed in the calls for applications.

-Every year, three motivated emerging translators have an opportunity to take minutes at a professional translation workshop organised by Translation House Looren.
-That means they take part in an intensive one-week training programme on literary translation.
-They participate in text discussions and write a summary of the sessions as minutes.
+Every year, three motivated emerging translators have an opportunity to take minutes at a professional translation workshop.
+Ideally, they will have previously taken part in an emerging translator project with Translation House Looren.
+The minute-takers participate in an intensive one-week training programme on literary translation, taking part in the entire workshop and writing a summary of the text discussions as minutes.
 They see close-up how professional literary translators work, attend guest talks and excursions, and get a chance to make personal contacts within the translation world.

 This role is suited for beginner translators in at least their second year of an MA course, but preferably at graduate level with a completed MA in literature, languages or translation.

-Information on the professional translation workshops currently open for applications is available on our website.
+Information on the professional translation workshops currently open for applications is available via our programme page.
 For more information on the role of minute-taker and how to apply, see here.

-We offer six grants a year from the support fund for translators working on a first translation for a professional publishing house, who have a translation contract.
-Three of these grants are available for translation projects in any language combinations.
-Three more are supported by Pro Helvetia and must have a connection to Switzerland: anyone translating a work of Swiss literature or who is a Swiss citizen or has lived in Switzerland for at least three years can apply.
+We offer three residency grants a year for emerging translators working on a first translation for a professional publishing house, who have a translation contract.
+Applications for a residency grant for a first translation supported by Pro Helvetia must have a connection to Switzerland: anyone translating a work of Swiss literature or who is a Swiss citizen or has lived in Switzerland for at least three years can apply.

-To apply for a residency with a grant, please use our online application form for residencies, and submit all the documents required there.
-You’ll find the application form here.
+To apply for a residency grant for a first translation, please use our online application form for residencies, and submit all the documents required there.

 Are you interested in an emerging translator programme for your students?